RoBiul-Hasan-Jisan/leafprediction/README.md

 API for third-party integrations

 ## License
-This project is licensed under the MIT License.
-See LICENSE file for details.
+This project is licensed under the **Apache License 2.0**.
+See the LICENSE file for full details.

 ##  Authors